-Chris is a partner in our corporate department, covering China and the Asia-Pacific region from our office in Hong Kong.
-His practice focuses on advising clients on significant corporate matters globally, with a particular focus on mergers and acquisitions (including both Hong Kong and UK public takeovers), capital raising, and governance.
+Chris is a partner in our corporate department, based in our office in Hong Kong.
+He advises clients on significant corporate matters globally, with a particular focus on mergers and acquisitions (including both Hong Kong and UK public takeovers), capital raising, and governance.
 He is qualified in Hong Kong and English law.

-- FWD on matters including the acquisition of SCB Life from, and bancassurance arrangement with, Siam Commercial Bank in Thailand, which is the largest insurance M&A deal ever in Southeast Asia
+- FWD on the US$3bn acquisition of SCB Life from, and bancassurance arrangement with, Siam Commercial Bank in Thailand, the largest insurance M&A deal ever in Southeast Asia

-- Standard Chartered on matters including the establishment of an Hong Kong hub entity structure for its Asia businesses, and a strategic investment in Linklogis, the Chinese blockchain-powered supply chain finance platform
+- Standard Chartered on the establishment of an Hong Kong hub entity structure for its Asia banking businesses

-- Prudential on matters including a bancassurance arrangement with United Overseas Bank for Singapore, Malaysia, Thailand, Indonesia and Vietnam, a bancassurance arrangement with SeABank in Vietnam, and the acquisition by Eastspring Investments of a controlling stake in Thanachart Fund Management in Thailand
+- Prudential on its S$1.15bn bancassurance arrangement with United Overseas Bank for Singapore, Malaysia, Thailand, Indonesia and Vietnam

 - ARM on the joint venture of its Chinese semiconductor business